Sydney-Informatics-Hub/hello-nextflow/docs/setup.md

 2. The necessary VSCode extensions installed.
 3. Be able to connect to your VM.

+!!! info

+    If you require assistance with the setup, please message the Slack channel!

 ## Installing Visual Studio Code

 Visual Studio Code (VSCode) is a versatile code editor that we will use for the